Continue Sun / Moon rise set, dial output drive assemblies, sun drive, hours

 Every dial on this clock so far has been designed to minimize the footprint

 yet maximize the information content and legibility.
 We will explore a glass

 dial alternative with the information laser-etched on the inner surface.

 The planisphere dial at the bottom is still

 I like this arrangement

-much better.
-The entire appearance is lighter in the left photo with the
+in the first photo much better.
+The entire appearance is lighter with the

-glass mockup than the right with the enamel dial mockup.
-I have some
+glass mockup than the right photo with the enamel dial mockup.
+The center

 experience with glass clock dials and the legibility of the dial when